 If individual government department communications with the foreign media were poor prior to the coup, in the wake of it they got even worse.

 According to the Thailand Government Public Relations Department (PRD) which issues government press cards there are more than 5,000 foreign journalists in Thailand.
-These are the official accredited journalists, photographers, bloggers and videographers who have presented valid accreditation applications, been verified and found to work for legitimate media; the front line for the government to communicate it’s direction to for wider consumption.
+These are the official accredited journalists, photographers, bloggers, and videographers who have presented valid accreditation applications, been verified and found to work for legitimate media; the front line for the government to communicate it’s direction to for wider consumption.

-According to some calculations the 2014 Thailand coup and the street protests by the Peoples Democratic Reform Committee (PDRC) stripped between US$ 8.520 and US$ 12.781 billion from the 2014 Thailand GDP.
+According to some calculations the 2014 Thailand coup and the street protests by the Peoples Democratic Reform Committee (PDRC) stripped between US$8.520 and US$12.781 billion from the 2014 Thailand GDP.

-Returning Happiness to the the People
+Returning happiness to the the people

-General Chan-o-cha’s weekly Returning Happiness to the the People programme broadcast nationwide on television each Friday has been much lampooned.
+General Chan-o-cha’s weekly Returning Happiness to the People programme broadcast nationwide on television each Friday has been much lampooned.